KaulanSerzhanuly/Yelp-Dataset-Analysis/README.md

 # Restaurant Operating Status Analysis (CS163 Project)

 ## 1. Repository Summary
 This repository contains a data science project analyzing factors associated with whether restaurants are open or closed using the Yelp Open Dataset and UberEats data.
 The project combines exploratory data analysis, statistical testing, feature engineering, and machine learning to understand business success patterns.
 Results are presented through a web application hosted on Google Cloud App Engine.
+Plotly visualizations and machine learning model comparisons are included in the website.

 ---